aditikhatri/EyE-check/README.md

 ### The motivations for this project are twofold:

-- Image classification has been a personal interest for years, in addition to classification on a large scale data set.
+- Image classification has been a personal interest for years, in addition to classification on a large scale data set

 - Time is lost between patients getting their eyes scanned (shown below), having their images analyzed by doctors, and scheduling a follow-up appointment.
-By processing images in real-time, EyeNet would allow people to seek & schedule treatment the same day.
+By processing images in real-time, EyeNet would allow people to seek & schedule treatment the same day

 ## Table of content

 1. [Data](#data)